What Would You Ask Nature? Submit to the Biomimicry Institute/Designers Accord Challenge!

 Biomimicry expert Janine Benyus’ 2005 TED talk

 Even for biologists, it requires a shift in thinking, says Baumeister, from learning about nature to learning from nature, including how each of those processes fit within a larger ecosystem.
-In a way, it’s examining nature’s solutions for survival, but through a design lens, says Chris Allen,project manager for AskNature.org.
-“You can look at brilliantengineering and strategies for living over thousandsof years.”
+In a way, it’s examining nature’s solutions for survival, but through a design lens, says Chris Allen,

 A COMPETITIVE ADVANTAGE